bpzoran/gadapt/README.md

 [GAdapt](https://gadapt.com) is an open-source Python library for Genetic Algorithm optimization.
 It implements innovative concepts for the adaptive mutation of genes and chromosomes.

 # What innovations does GAdapt bring?
 **GAdapt** introduces self-adaptive determination of how many and which chromosomes and genes will be mutated.
-This determination is based on the diversity of parents, diversity of cost and cross-diversity of genetic variables in the population.
+This determination is based on the diversity of parents, diversity of cost and cross-diversity of decision variables in the population.
 Less diversity increases the probability of mutation.
 Consequently, it increases the accuracy and the performance of the optimization.
 Default settings provide a self-adaptive determination of mutation chromosomes and genes.

 # Installation